 What do you think of Shark Week?

 Shark Week maybe sensationalized at times but it has brought Shark Conservation into the mainstream.
-It has likely generated more shark fans and conservationists than any other source.
+It has likely generated more shark fans and conservationists than any other medium.
 More ambassadors for sharks can never be a bad thing.

 What sparked your passion for wildlife and marine conservation?

 Melissa grew up near the beach and was always fascinated with sharks and wildlife.
 She would go to the library as a child to take out books on animals and nature and never lost interest in the subject.
 Dan was heavily influenced by his Grandad's passion for nature, he loved to hike and would often take Dan with him on his long walks.
-His Grandad was an avid painter and Dan would often sneak into his studio to see what birds he was painting.
+His Grandad was an avid painter and Dan would often sneak into his small studio to see what birds he was painting.

 How can I get involved and help support marine conservation?